-A candidate running for a single-member district in 2022 may qualify by submitting valid signature petitions equal to one fourth of 1% (or 1,778 petition signatures) of the registered voters in Pinellas County as if the last general election, November 3, 2020.
+- A candidate running for a single-member district in 2024 may qualify by submitting valid signature petitions equal to 1% of the registered voters in their district as if the last general election, November 8, 2022.

-Candidates for federal, state and multi-county offices: See the Division of Election’s website for petition requirements.
+- Candidates for federal, state and multi-county offices: See the Division of Election’s Candidate Petition Handbook for petition requirements.

 What is a Random Sampling of Petitions?